 I considered the SPR when writing this plan.
-Some of the SPR I am responsible for, but most is
+Some of the SPR I am responsible for, but most is the responsibility of the Chief Constable.

-Constable.

 We will continue to work together to ensure Gwent Police are well positioned to tackle these threats.
 This includes working with other police forces, and regional and national partners.